 Not much different than a regular one, to be honest, but no waiting for the ice cream to melt.

 Thank you so much for spending some time with me today.
-Take care, and have a lovely day.
+Take care, y’all.

 Jenni,